sirilalithaadapa/sirilalithaadapa/README.md

 --------------------------------------------------------------------------
  About myself

-✔ I am Siri Lalitha Adapa, currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur
+✔ I am Siri Lalitha Adapa

+✔ Currently pursuing my bachelors degree at Vasireddy Venkatadri Institue of Technology, Guntur

-in Computer Science and Engneering.
+✔ In Computer Science and Engneering.

 ✔ I am very much interested in Artificial intelligence and Machine Learning